 After that, Hickory continued to eat one or two rabbits every day, and the hunters came and killed many rabbits with their arrows.

-And all because the rabbits wouldn’t take a risk, and let the troll build a wall.
+And all because the rabbits listened to a cougar and wouldn’t let a troll build a wall.